 In 1969 he married his high school sweetheart and moved to California.
 He started working at the San Francisco Academy of Art.
 San Francisco was still in a post-coital summer of love phase and Gage spent hours smoking pot, dropping mescaline, and communing with the Nature Spirits.
 He was an avid meditator, and loved hiking and painting in nature every week.
 This is the time that most influenced his early work.

 Ironically, Gage could not sell one painting as long as it was signed “Dennis Taylor.”
-In mediation, he was guided to legally drop his first name.
+In meditation, he was guided to legally drop his first name.
 He did, and within a year, Gage Taylor was internationally known as a painter.

 Gage had his first One Person Show in 1970 at the San Francisco Art Institute.
 (He taught there in 1971 for one year).
 He also published the first of 14 posters (The Road, Pomegranate Press).
 In 1974 Taylor became a biographee in Who’s Who In American Art and Who’s Who In the West.